FinlyWealth/mds-finly-search/README.md

 - Git (optional, for cloning the repo)

 **Setting up the database (choose one):**
 - [Instructions](#setup-instructions---google-cloud-sdk) for setting up Google SQL proxy to connect to the database hosted on Google Cloud.

+- [Instructions](#setup-instructions---docker-postgres) for setting up a Postgres database in Docker.
+This method is recommended if you want to develop using your own embeddings or if you encounter issues running Postgres locally.
+Using Docker simplifies setup and ensures a consistent environment.

 - [Instructions](#setup-instructions---local-postgres) for setting up a local Postgres database.
 This method is recommended if you plan to develop with your own embeddings.

 **Running the application or related scripts**
 - [Instructions](#setup-instructions---makefile) for running the search engine application